-If seen in the data in Table 3, the human resources available in each work area already have good competence.
+If seen in the data in Table 3, it can be seen that the human resources available in each work area already have good competence.
 In addition, the available human resources are also adequate, such as at the Cilegon City Education and Culture Office, which is the implementing agent responsible for implementing the Smart Indonesia Program (PIP) within the scope of the City, namely Cilegon City, has 4 (four) people specifically in the elementary school sector, where the 4 (four) people consist of 1 (one) elementary school PIP implementing member, 1 (one) elementary school PIP operator and 2 (two) other people are staff who assist in the implementation of the Smart Indonesia Program (PIP).
 Meanwhile, the implementation in this research locus, namely Citangkil Sub-district, is managed directly by each school.
-Each elementary school has 1 (one) person as the Smart Indonesia Program (PIP) operator who officially manages the SiPintar website, student filing, and receives information about the Smart Indonesia Program (PIP), and there are 2 (two) staff or teachers who help implement the Smart Indonesia Program (PIP) in the field or provide information to each class.
+Each elementary school has 1 (one) person as the Smart Indonesia Program (PIP), and there are 2 (two) staff or teachers who help implement the Smart Indonesia Program (PIP) in the field or provide information to each class.